IronCoreLabs/ironcorelabs.github.io/technology/index.md

 ## Cryptographic Transformation

-We use a technique that's long been discussed in academia that allows delegation of access. **Academia calls it "proxy re-encryption," but we prefer the more intuitive, "cryptographic transformation."**  In our case, we use a variant that is unidirectional, multi-hop, and adds multi-party computation to protect group private keys.
+We use a technique that's long been discussed in academia that allows delegation of access. **Academia calls it "proxy re-encryption," but we prefer the more intuitive name, "cryptographic transformation."**  In our case, we use a variant that is unidirectional, multi-hop, and adds multi-party computation to protect group private keys.

 In academia, the focus is on delegation, such as when an assistant is empowered to read the boss's encrypted emails.
 Our improvements optimize for use cases that revolve around access control at scale.
 Our approach ensures that only certain classes of users can read specific classes of data.